Complexity of Safety and coSafety Fragments of Linear Temporal Logic: Introduction

 The paper is organized as follows.
 In Sec.~2, we provide the necessary background.
 Sec.~3 contains two general theorems that we will use for establishing the complexities of the fragments under finite trace semantics.
 Sec.~4 and Sec.~5 study the complexity of the fragments, over both infinite and finite traces, for the satisfiability/validity and realizability problems, respectively.
 In Sec.~6 we discuss the results, while in Sec.~7 we point out future research directions.

-\ifappendix The proof of all Lemmata and Theorems, if not present in the body of the paper, are given in the Appendix. \else The proof of all Lemmata and Theorems can be found in \cite{...} \fi
+\ifappendix The proof of all Lemmata and Theorems, if not present in the body of the paper, are given in the Appendix.
+We also include an Erratum that fixes some problems, pointed out by N.~Arteche, in the proofs of~\cref{sat:cosafetyltl} and~\cref{real:cosafetyltl} of the original version of this paper. \else The proof of all Lemmata and Theorems can be found in~\cite{artaleetal2022arxiv}. \fi